Antibiotics are used to treat or prevent some types of bacterial infection. They work by killing bacteria or stopping them from growing.

 - last a long time if not treated with antibiotics

-They may also be recommended for people who are more vulnerable to the harmful effects of infection, such as babies, the elderly or people with certain medical conditions.
+They may also be recommended for people who are more vulnerable to the harmful effects of infection.
+For example, babies, older people, or people with certain medical conditions.

-In some cases, doctors will prescribe antibiotics if they think you're at risk of getting a bacterial infection.
+In some cases, GPs will prescribe antibiotics if they think you're at risk of getting a bacterial infection.
 This is called prophylaxis.

 When not to take antibiotics

 Many mild bacterial infections get better on their own without using antibiotics.

 If you take antibiotics when you do not need them, they may not work as well for you in the future.

 This is because there are some types of bacteria that are resistant to antibiotics.
 They are known as 'superbugs'.

 Antibiotics can be taken by adults and children.

 Immediate action required: Check with a GP or pharmacist before taking antibiotics if you: